Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 Breeze Top Features

-- Page Caching – Breeze has one-click page caching, which reduces server load and improves response times for subsequent page visits.
+Page Caching – Breeze offers one-click page caching, reducing server load and improving response times for subsequent page visits.

-- Cloudflare Integration – The plugin seamlessly integrates with the Cloudflare CDN, bringing the power of the CDN to Cloudways-hosted sites.
+Cloudflare Integration – The plugin seamlessly integrates with the Cloudflare CDN, bringing its power to Cloudways-hosted sites.

-- Database Cleanup – It offers WordPress database cleanup for trash posts, comments, transient, post revisions, auto drafts, etc.
+Database Cleanup – It offers WordPress database cleanup for trash posts, comments, transients, post revisions, auto drafts, etc.

 Breeze From Cloudways’ Top Features